JoAnn Naticchia’s nine-year-old refrigerator broke. Why won’t GE fix it?

 That’s some attitude, coming from GE.

 Let’s review a few facts: The warranty on your refrigerator expired long ago.
 GE isn’t obligated to do anything except refer you to the closest authorized repair facility.
+(Here is our ultimate guide on getting a repair for your broken appliance.)

 But the warranty on an icemaker repair is 30 days on labor and five year on parts.
 So if the icemaker broke, it should have fixed it.